Today I’m hosting this superb shot from Keukenhof Flower Garden taken by Gabriela from I am Foodie Traveler Blog.

 Photo Story: Keukenhof Flower Garden

-When I woke up this morning, I didn’t really plan to go to Keukenhof, it was supposed to be just another day.
+When I woke up this morning, I didn’t really plan to go to Keukenhof, it was supposed to be just another great day trip from Amsterdam.

 The garden was almost empty and we found this amazing spot behind the Mondriaan maze, that takes you to the separate fields.